 Sources of data

 The present study used secondary data related to area under different crops from District Statistical Offices (DSOs).
 The study was carried out in the North Eastern Transition Zone (NETZ) and North Eastern Dry Zone (NEDZ) of Karnataka.
-The time series data related to area under different crop groups from 2001-02 to 2023-24 was collected for the study.
-Two taluks, representing one irrigated and one rainfed taluk, each from NETZ and NEDZ were selected based on the percentage of net irrigated area to the net area sown.
-Accordingly, Aurad taluk representing the rainfed area and Humnabad taluk representing the irrigated area were selected from NETZ.
-Sedam taluk representing the rainfed area and Devdurga taluk representing the irrigated area were selected from NEDZ for deriving empirical evidence on the nature and extent of crop diversification.
+The time series data related to area under different crop groups from 2001-02 to 2023-24 were collected for the study.
+Two taluks, representing one irrigated and one rainfed taluk, each from NETZ and NEDZ, were selected based on the percentage of net irrigated area to the net area sown.
+Accordingly, Aurad taluk, representing the rainfed area and Humnabad taluk, representing the irrigated area, were selected from NETZ.
+Sedam taluk, representing the rainfed area and Devdurga taluk, representing the irrigated area were selected from NEDZ for deriving empirical evidence on the nature and extent of crop diversification.

 Analytical tools